mistrello96/ctns/README.md

 ## Network structure

-This dumps are igraph networks that will have nodes (representing people) and weighed edges (representing contacts).
+The networks are igraph networks that will have nodes (representing people) and weighed edges (representing contacts).
 Each node will have the following relevant attributes:
 - sex -> either man or woman
 - age -> a number representing the age slice of the node (e.g., 40 represent a node with age between [40,50))